 Education and Training

-The SDC provides a number of opportunities for faculty, staff, and students to increase their cultural knowledge and skills for contributing to a welcoming, inclusive, and equitable campus community.
+The Student Equity, Leadership, & Community Hub provides several opportunities for faculty, staff, and students to increase their cultural knowledge and skills for contributing to a welcoming, inclusive, and equitable campus community.
 On this page, you’ll find links to our workshops and initiatives, as well as information about other relevant training opportunities on campus.

 LGBTQ+ Ally Training